 4. Get a part time job:

 Again, not exactly an alternative to a title loan.
 Most people get title loans to cover emergency expenses.
 Finding a part time job, working enough hours, and waiting for the paychecks to cover the expense may not be an option.
-This assumes the borrower isn’t already working multiple jobs (many of our customers are).
+This assumes the borrower isn’t already working multiple jobs (many car title loans customers are).

 5. Find a Payday Alternative Loan